phillipharr1s/phillipharr1s.github.io/README.md

 I received my PhD in mathematics at the University of Wisconsin - Madison in May 2025.
 My advisor was [Simon Marshall](https://people.math.wisc.edu/~marshall/).

-In Fall 2025 I will be a postdoc at Bonn working with [Valentin Blomer](https://www.math.uni-bonn.de/people/blomer/).
+In Fall 2025 I will be a postdoc at Bonn working with [Valentin Blomer](https://www.math.uni-bonn.de/people/blomer/) and [Tobias Weich](https://math.uni-paderborn.de/ag/arbeitsgruppe-spektralanalysis/).

 Email: palindromeh@gmail.com